-Other income and expenses, net
+Other expenses - net

-The Group's other income and expenses comprise the net gain or loss made on the disposal of non-current assets, project costs written off, any net foreign exchange gain or loss, a provision for other receivables and other income.
-The Group's other expenses, net increased by AED 23 million, or 128.6 per cent., in 2012 (from AED 18 million in 2011 to AED 42 million in 2012).
+The Group's other income and expenses comprise the net gain or loss made on the disposal of non-current assets, project costs written off, development expenses written off, any net foreign exchange gain or loss, a provision for other receivables and other income.
+The Group's other expenses increased by a net amount of AED14 million, or 27 per cent., in 2016 (from AED52 million in 2015 to AED66 million in 2016).
+The increase is principally on account of an increase in foreign exchange loss by AED24 million or 46 per cent. (from AED52 million to AED76 million) and a one-off gain of AED43 million on the Group's acquisition of a controlling interest in entities based in Kuwait and Jordan in 2015.
+These increases have been offset by an increase in service income earned by the Group (from providing services to its parent company) by AED55 million (from AED4 million in 2015 to AED59 million in 2016).